watanabe-1/diff2prompt/README.md

 - Reads your current repo’s diffs (`git diff` & `git diff --cached`)
 - Optionally appends the contents of **untracked** files
-- Generates a structured prompt that asks ChatGPT to output:
+- Generates a structured prompt that asks the AI to output:
   - **Commit message** (Conventional Commits)
   - **PR title** (mirrors the commit)
   - **Branch name** (scoped kebab-case)